Tender Hooks: Production

 Producer Chris Oliver met Callaghan at Swinburne Film and Television School in the early 70s, then crossed paths with her again in Sydney during the early 1980s.
 He was drawn to Callaghan's script that ultimately became Tender Hooks (then titled Contact Visit) seeing it as an opportunity to move away from documentaries to "social realism" along the lines of Callaghan's earlier short film Greetings from Wollongong.

 The original inspiration for the film came from a female friend of Callaghan's who regularly visited a boyfriend in jail.
 Callaghan noticed that not only was he "gradually hardening" from life in prison but that her life had become "suspended" as well, meaning they were both effectively "doing time".
 She told The Age:

 I chose to look at prison and the prisoner from the point of view of the loved one - of the visitor, which is what I know - how Mitch is imprisoned by her love for Rex and the conflict it induces in both their lives...
 With Tender Hooks, I wanted to foster understanding through entertainment.
 It looks at society from the outside, from the point of view of characters who don't easily slot into it.
 Like any sub-culture, these characters say as much about the dominant culture as they do about themselves.

 Oliver began seeking funding for the film in 1983.
 After a lengthy and complicated process involving multiple backers, pre-production finally began in August 1987.
 The shoot proved difficult for many reasons, including various technical issues and the fact that the script called for "over forty noisy, no-parking inner-city locations, many of them night exteriors, which had to be shot in 33 ten-hour days".

 This was Kennedy's third feature film, having had her breakout role in the 1982 musical Starstruck then deciding to take her career in a new dramatic direction with 1985's Wrong World.
 Kennedy sought a "precarious" balance in depicting Mitchell, not wanting to make her seem like a victim while also trying to avoid overplaying her strength.
 Callaghan praised her performance, saying the subtlety of the role was achieved "not with (Kennedy's) actions... but through a kind of intelligence that crosses her face".
 Both cited Mike Leigh as an influence.

 According to The Sydney Morning Herald, at one stage Needles and Kennedy dated in real life.
-They had previously appeared on stage together as siblings in the 1982 Nimrod Theatre Company production of The Kid.
+They had previously appeared on stage together as siblings in the 1982 Nimrod Theatre Company production of The Kid and also both had small roles in the 1984 film The Boy Who Had Everything.